Jurong Frog Farm

 In this bird farm, children will be introduced to the life cycle of quails, chickens and ducks.
 They also get to learn about farming.
-There are live bird exhibit with chicks, quails and other game birds.
-Parents will have a fun time bonding with their children through hands on activities such as peeling the shells of bird’s egg.
+There is live bird exhibit with chicks, quails and other game birds.
+Parents will have a fun time bonding with their children through hands-on activities such as peeling the shells of bird’s egg.

-Update: Lian Wah Hang is no longer open to public.
+Update: Lian Wah Hang is no longer open to the public.

 Address: 5 Lim Chu Kang Lane 6F, Singapore 718918

 This farm offers locally grown vegetables which do not use chemical fertilisers or pesticides.
 Children will get to see plants such as aloe vera, bitter gourd, bottle gourd, lady’s finger, pumpkins, long beans and many more.
 There is also a wide range of herbs and unique fruit trees such as crystal fruit.
 There is also a food museum within the farm where children can learn through guided tours on the history of food.
 There is also an eating place called Poison Ivy Bistro where families get to enjoy fresh food from the farm.
 Cooking classes are also available for parents to sign up.
 There are many different kinds of guided tours offered by the farm.
 More information is available on their website.

 They are open from Wednesday to Sundays (including public holidays), from 9am to 6pm.